craftercms/docs/source/site-administrators/studio/permission-mappings.rst

         </allowed-permissions>
       </rule>

-To modify/view the permission mappings for your site in Studio, click on |projectTools| at the bottom of the *Sidebar*, then click on **Configurations** and select **Permissions Mapping** from the dropdown list.
+To modify/view the permission mappings for your site in Studio, click on |projectTools| at the bottom of the *Sidebar*, then click on **Configurations** and select **Permissions Mapping** from the list.

 .. image:: /_static/images/site-admin/config-open-permission-mappings.jpg
     :alt: Configurations - Open Permission Mappings